aurelienmart/MagicMirror2/modules/lunartic/README.md

                 image: "current", 			// animation, current, DayNight or static
                 distance: "miles", 			// miles or km
                 useHeader: false, 			// true if you want a header
+		sounds: "no", 				// for wolf howls, only on a full moon
                 header: "The Lunartic is in my head", 	// Any text you want
                 maxWidth: "300px",
                 animationSpeed: 0,